-49.3.3 Contemporary Thai song
+47.3.3.
+Contemporary Thai song

-Central Thai is normally regarded as having five lexical tones, conventionally labelled High, Mid, Low, Falling, and Rising.
-However, these labels are somewhat misleading regarding their modern phonetic realizations, and work on tone-melody mapping in contemporary Thai song has consistently found lower rates of similar setting than in, for example, Cantonese or Vietnamese, with rates reported as low as 40% (List 1961; Ho 2006; Ketkaew and Pittayaporn 2014).
-As discussed in \$49.2, however, these rates are partly a function of how contour tones are classified for the purposes of defining the pitch direction across a bigram.
+Central Thai is normally regarded as having five lexical tones, conventionally labelled High, Mid, Low, Falling and Rising.
+However, these labels are somewhat misleading regarding their modern phonetic realizations, and work on tone-melody mapping in contemporary Thai song has consistently found lower rates of similar setting than in e.g. Cantonese or Vietnamese, with rates reported as low as 40% (List 1961; Ho 2006; Ketkaew and Pittayaporn 2014).
+As discussed in section 47.2, however, these rates are partly a function of how contour tones are classified for purposes of defining the pitch direction across a bigram.
 Both Ho (2006) and Ketkaew and Pittayaporn (2014) note that the onset of the Falling tone /42/ appears to be more important than the offset, while the offset of the Rising tone /24/ is more relevant for tone-melody correspondence.
 In other words, both Falling and Rising tones appear to function more like High tones in at least some contemporary Thai genres.
-This suggests that the 'offset principle', while predicting high rates of tone- melody correspondence in Vietnamese and Cantonese, may not be a universal principle of tonal text-setting.
+This suggests that the 'offset principle', while predicting high rates of tone-melody correspondence in Vietnamese, may not be a universal principle of tonal text-setting.

-Rather than group individual tones into discrete categories, Ketkaew and Pittayaporn (2014) treated the 25 possible types of tonal bigrams separately, grouping them into three categories (rising, falling, and level) based on the type of melodic transition they most often occurred with.
+Rather than group individual tones into discrete categories, Ketkaew and Pittayaporn (2014) treated the twenty-five possible types of tonal bigrams separately, grouping them into three categories (rising, falling, and level) based on the type of melodic transition they most often occurred with.
 For example, they treated the sequence Falling-Falling as a falling transition, but Rising-Rising as a level transition.
-The resulting correspondence matrix for their corpus of 30 Thai pop songs is reproduced in Table 49.7.